randyh62/rocm-examples/README.md

             - [csric0](/Libraries/rocSPARSE/preconditioner/csric0/): Shows how to compute the incomplete Cholesky decomposition of a Hermitian positive-definite sparse CSR matrix.
             - [csrilu0](/Libraries/rocSPARSE/preconditioner/csrilu0/): Showcases how to obtain the incomplete LU decomposition of a sparse CSR square matrix.
             - [csritilu0](/Libraries/rocSPARSE/preconditioner/csritilu0/): Showcases how to obtain iteratively the incomplete LU decomposition of a sparse CSR square matrix.
+            - [gtsv](/Libraries/rocSPARSE/preconditioner/gtsv/): Shows how to compute the solution of a tridiagonal linear system.
     - [rocThrust](/Libraries/rocThrust/)
         - [device_ptr](/Libraries/rocThrust/device_ptr/): Simple program that showcases the usage of the `thrust::device_ptr` template.
         - [norm](/Libraries/rocThrust/norm/): An example that computes the Euclidean norm of a `thrust::device_vector`.